pasqal-io/qubo-solver/docs/content/classical/heuristics/simulatedannealing.md

 ```

 ### Description
 This solver uses a Simulated Annealing backend to probabilistically explore the solution space.
 It is suitable for approximating solutions on medium-sized QUBO instances.
-Computation is entirely classical and based on the `SimulatedAnnealingSampler` from DWave's Ocean SDK [add the ref below ?].
+Computation is entirely classical and based on the `SimulatedAnnealingSampler` from DWave's Ocean SDK[^1].
 The output is fully compatible with the `QUBOSolution` structure used in the `qubo-solver` package.

 ## Fields